savelyevresearch/dotfiles/README.md

 # My configuration files for Arch GNU/Linux

-## This repository contains configuration files for the following
+## This repository contains configuration files for the following:

 - Sway
 - Waybar